MicroPyramid/django-email-gateway/docs/source/index.rst

 Login into AWS console if you have already AWS account or signup at https://portal.aws.amazon.com/gp/aws/developer/registration/index.html

 1. For each region, we need to verify the domain seperately.
-2. In django-ses-gateway/domains panel, you can view all the domains with their verification status, bounce, compaint sns topic, dkim, mail from domain details
+2. In aws ses/domains panel, you can view all the domains with their verification status, bounce, compaint sns topic, dkim, mail from domain details
 3. By clicking on Verify a New Domain, a popup will be appeared to create new domain along with dkim settings
 4. After creation of new domain, a popup will be appeared by displaying a txt, cname, mx records of a repsective domain.
 You need to add these reocords your domains dns server
 5. After adding these details, you can check your domain verification status